by Milk-Drunk with expert advice from Pedro Prieto, MA, MS, PhD, and Jacqueline Winkelmann, MD, FAAP

 There are so many worries during the first year of a baby’s life, but few are more distressing to a new parent than a baby’s fussiness.
 Yep, babies cry…a lot.
 They cry because they’re hungry, cold, wet, bored, scared…the list goes on and on.
 As parents, we want nothing more than our babies to be happy, comfortable, and safe (spoiler alert, this does NOT end when your baby grows up!).
 We try to understand why our baby is crying, we try to decipher what’s going on, and certainly want to fix whatever the problem is.

 As babies experience rapid growth in their first weeks of life, new parents learn to read signs of discomfort and attempt to provide relief from the real or perceived sources of fussiness.
-When a baby shows signs of gastrointestinal distress (gas, loose stools, stomach pain), parents often think their newborn’s distress is due to what they’re eating, especially if they’re formula fed.
-In fact, parents will make an average of 2-3 formula switches in their baby’s first year of life.
+When a baby shows signs of gastrointestinal distress (gas, loose stools, stomach pain), parents often think their newborn’s distress is due to what they’re eating, especially if they’re a formula fed baby.
+In fact, parents will make an average of 2-3 baby formula switches in their baby’s first year of life.

 Lactose and Lactose Absorption: The Science (bear with me)